Due to the ongoing Canada Post strike, significant delays are expected in the delivery of mail orders. Learn More

 Should all the recipients sign the endorsement?
 Or is just a single signature enough?

 The answer to this question can vary depending on how the writer of the cheque addressed the recipients in the cheque.
 Suppose, the cheque writer adds” and” between the two names on a cheque.
 In this case, the endorsement would need the signature of both parties.
+The financial institution would verify each of these signatures individually and decide whether they should proceed with the funds transfer.

 Business Cheques